twesleyb/SwipProteomics/README.md

   </p>

 ### Endo-lysosome Network Dysfunction in SWIP<sup>P1019R</sup> Brain
+To study the changes to the brain proteome caused by SWIP P1019R, we...
 Using 16-plex TMT-proteomics we quantified __5,894__ proteins from __7__ subcellular fractions prepared from WT control and SWIP<sup>P1019R<\sup> MUT mice.